hotoo/gitlab-notifications/README.md

 ## Bad news

 - This extension just support Google Chrome web browser now.
-- You notifications data store on your web browser.
+- Your notifications data store on your web browser.
 When you use multiple browser profiles or different devices, and the profiles or devices use the same GitLab accounts, you will be get duplicate notifications.

 ## Feedback